robert-westenberger/knowledgebase/system-design/case-studies/url-shortening.md

 ### Queries Per Second
 500m / (30 days * 24 hours * 3600 seconds) = ~200 new URLs / second

-Considering a 100:1 read/write ratio, redirections would be 20,000 per second.c
+Considering a 100:1 read/write ratio, redirections would be 20,000 per second.